adityavikramsingh07/Agentic_RAG-Web-Fallback-/README.md

 To use deep-seek-rq use command ``` streamlit run app_deep_seek.py ```, for llama 3.2 use command ``` streamlit run app_llama3.2.py ```

-## Contribution

-Contributions are welcome!
-Please fork the repository and submit a pull request with your improvements.